devflowinc/ruby-sdk/docs/TopicApi.md

 Update Topic

-Update Topic  Update an existing chat topic.
+Update an existing chat topic.
 Currently, only the name of the topic can be updated.
 Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples